V1CTOR1AL33/not-a-sandwich-repo/README.md

 - Click the upload button and share your photo of what you _think_ is a sandwich.
   **🎉 Randomly Generated Responses**
+  (ALL responses get confetti for effort)
 - **Sandwich?** "Yes!
 The universe approves."

 - **Not a sandwich?** "Nope.
 Nice try, though."

 - **Who cares?** "Why would you even use this site?"
   **🤔 Existential Non-Sandwich Mode**
 - Forget to upload an image?
-We’ve got you covered with philosophical gems like:
+You won't get confetti, but we’ve got you covered with philosophical gems like:

   - "Is your sandwich invisible?"